Napa Valley trip-May, 2010

 And a very special tour of his dad’s Porsche collection (including one gull wing Benz).

-To make it a perfect day we were invited to lunch with Tierra Roja’s Linda Neal at Napa’s Bounty Hunter.
-As we munched the conversation made me feel as if Linda was an old friend.
+To make it a perfect day we were invited to lunch with Tierra Roja’s Linda Neal at Napa’s Bounty Hunter Restaurant.
+As we munched the conversation made me feel as if Linda could be an old friend.
 She is an amazing woman in Napa Valley, making her dreams come true by putting 110% effort into her business with physical labor, marketing and management.
 And she’s a damn nice person.

-From there we headed over to Sonoma (oddly enough featuring the very same rain as found in Napa Valley, imagine!) to hang around the downtown square only to end up at Mary’s Pizza for dinner.
-Before leaving the square I managed to purchase vino from a winery called Highway 21 whom I had never heard of….good stuff with a reasonable price.
+From there we headed over to Sonoma (oddly enough finding the very same rain that had pounded Napa Valley, imagine!) to hang around the downtown square only to end up at Mary’s Pizza for dinner.
+Before leaving the square I managed to purchase vino from a winery called Highway 21 who I was not familiar with….good stuff with a reasonable price.
 Plus a blast from the past, picked up a bottle of Bradford Mountain which was part of the old Belvedere wine club of years ago……….sigh.

 Back to the hotel to end the day.